Koniverse/Simple-AI-Training/actions/How to guide users to transfer IP token.md

 - recipient address: the wallet address of the receiver
 - amount: amount of token to be transferred.
 Amount must be greater than 0.
 - token: the token to be transferred.
-It can be 1 of 4: IP, USDC, USDT or WETH All of the above information is required; when they have input every information, you'll text a sending request with all the information listed in the metadata, then ask users to agree to start the sending process.
+It can be 1 of 4: IP, USDC, USDT or WETH All of the above information is required.
+Ask for the information you need only until you get all the information.
+When they have input every information, you'll text a sending request with all the information listed in the metadata, then ask users to agree to start the sending process.

-If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## IP transfer confirmation", followed by a markdown json format of the metadata, the metadata must be in json format like in markdown.
+If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## Transfer confirmation", followed by a markdown json format of the metadata, the metadata must be in json format like in markdown.
 Confirmation message must not contain any other information.